MBARI-BOG/MBARI-BOG-CTD-peristalticpump-DNARNAshield-sampling-protocol/MBARI-BOG-CTD-peristalticpump-DNARNAshield-sampling-protocol.md

 filter_material: polyvinylidene difluoride (PVDF)
 ---

-# Protocol for environmental DNA sampling using a peristaltic pump with preservation in DNA/RNA Shield solution
+# eDNA sampling using a peristaltic pump with preservation in DNA/RNA Shield solution

 ## PROTOCOL INFORMATION